SEO ·

 • It has frequent visitors, even if the volume is low

-Now, let’s go over the content pruning process, step by step.
+Now that you have a better understanding of some of the possible downsides, let’s go over the content pruning process, step by step.

 Content pruning step-by-step

-1. Take a content inventory
+1. Create a content inventory

 2. Define content pruning metrics